Zutchey/FedoraPostInstallScript/README.md

-## Due To GitHub's Cooperation With ICE, This Small Project Has Been Moved To GitLab.
+## Due To GitHub's Cooperation With ICE, This Small Side Project Has Been Moved To GitLab.

 - https://gitlab.com/Zutchey/fedora-post-install-script